helm/helm/docs/templates/registry.md

 #### Mapping

-Currently, deployment manager maps collection names to directories.
-This means that registries can be at most one level deep.
+Currently, deployment manager maps collection names to top level directory names.
+This mapping implies that registries can be at most one level deep.
 Soon, however, we plan to introduce a metadata file at the top level that maps collection names to paths.
-This will allow registries to have arbitrary organizations, by making it possible to place collections anywhere in the directory tree.
+This feature will allow registries to have arbitrary organizations, by making it possible to place collections anywhere in the directory tree.

 When the metadata file is introduced, the current behavior will be the default.
-So, if the metadata file is not found in a given registry, or if a given collection name is not found in the metadata file, then deployment manager will simply map it to a directory name by default.
+So, if the metadata file is not found in a given registry, or if a given collection name is not found in the metadata file, then deployment manager will simply map it to a top level directory name by default.
 This approach allows us to define collections at the top level now, and then move them to new locations later without breaking existing template references.

 ## Using Template Registries